 Behavioral Effects of Insurance Coverage and Health Consequences: Evidence from Long-Term Care

 60 Pages Posted: 23 Apr 2019 Last revised: 27 Aug 2020

 How does the generosity of social insurance coverage affect demand for healthcare and health outcomes of elderly people?
-This paper examines the effects of insurance coverage on long-term care utilization and its health consequences using novel administrative data of the public long-term care insurance (LTCI) system in Japan.
-The LTCI coverage is determined by a standardized health index and there exist multiple thresholds that generate discontinuous changes in insurance coverage limits.
-I implement a regression discontinuity design and find that the coverage expansion significantly increases recipients' long-term care utilization even without changing the prices they face.
-Moreover, using more long-term care has little effect on health outcomes.
+This paper examines the effects of insurance coverage on long-term care (LTC) utilization and its health consequences using novel administrative data of the public long-term care insurance (LTCI) system in Japan.
+In LTCI, a recipient's health score determines their insurance coverage limit, and thresholds of the score generate discontinuous changes in the level of coverage limits.
+I implement a regression discontinuity design and find that the coverage expansion significantly increases recipients' LTC utilization even without changing the prices they face.
+Moreover, using more LTC has little effect on health outcomes.
 Together, these results suggest that generous LTCI coverage can induce excessive utilization, mainly because of behavioral biases, without having health benefits.

 Keywords: social insurance, insurance coverage, long-term care, nonlinear pricing, anchoring, heuristic thinking